Free Fall Calculator

 Questions and Answers

-What is the definition of free fall?
+What is the physical definition of Free Fall in Newtonian mechanics?

-In Newtonian physics, free fall is any motion of a body where gravity is the only force acting upon it.
-This implies a vacuum environment where no aerodynamic drag or buoyancy is present.
-Under these conditions, the object undergoes a constant acceleration of $g \approx 9.81 \text{ m/s}^2$ toward the center of the Earth, regardless of its mass, composition, or shape.
-This principle was famously demonstrated by Galileo Galilei and later codified in Newton's Second Law of Motion.
+In classical physics, Free Fall is the motion of a body where gravity is the sole acting force.
+This state technically requires a vacuum to eliminate aerodynamic drag.
+Under these conditions, all objects undergo a constant acceleration of $g \approx 9.81 \text{ m/s}^2$, a principle famously demonstrated by Galileo and later confirmed by the Equivalence Principle in General Relativity.

-What is the formula for final velocity?
+What is the formula for final impact velocity?

-Does this tool account for atmospheric drag?
+Does this tool account for atmospheric drag and terminal velocity?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.